Iceland in the Eurovision Song Contest 2021

-Iceland was represented at the Eurovision Song Contest 2021 in Rotterdam, Netherlands.
-Icelandic broadcaster Ríkisútvarpið (RÚV) chose Daði og Gagnamagnið to represent the nation with the song "10 Years", written by Daði Freyr Pétursson.
-Daði og Gagnamagnið were due to compete in the 2020 contest with "Think About Things" before the event's eventual cancellation, having won the of Iceland's national selection Söngvakeppnin.
-For the 2021 contest, RÚV decided to continue its association with Daði og Gagnamagnið, with the group's 2021 entry being selected internally and as such, no edition of Söngvakeppnin was organised for 2021.
+Iceland was represented at the Eurovision Song Contest 2021 with the song "10 Years", written by Daði Freyr Pétursson and performed by Daði og Gagnamagnið.
+The Icelandic participating broadcaster, Ríkisútvarpið (RÚV), internally selected Daði og Gagnamagnið as its entrants after they were due to compete in the with "Think About Things" before the event's cancellation, having won the of the national final Söngvakeppnin.
+The song was also internally selected, and as such, Söngvakeppnin was not organised in 2021.

 A music video for "10 Years" and a tie-in mobile game were released ahead of the contest to promote the entry.
-A COVID-19 infection among the members of Daði Gagnamagnið meant that the group were unable to perform "10 Years" live during the contest, however Iceland remained in the competition and competed using rehearsal footage recorded in the contest's arena in the days before the event.
-Iceland placed 2nd in the second semi-final, held on 20 May 2021, receiving 288 points, and qualified for the final held two days later, where the nation placed 4th with 378 points.
+A COVID-19 infection among the members of Daði og Gagnamagnið prevented the group from performing "10 Years" live, though they remained in the competition by using rehearsal footage recorded in the contest's venue prior to the event.
+Iceland placed second out of 17 competing countries with 288 points in the second semi-final, held on 20 May 2021, and qualified for the final held two days later, where the nation placed fourth out of 26 competing countries with 378 points.